Website designed by Decision Power © 2015

-Hamp Nursery & Infants’ School is an integral part of an educational campus together with three other schools – Hamp Academy, Robert Blake Science College and Elmwood Special School - serving a social priority area.
+Hamp Nursery & Infants’ School is an integral part of an educational campus together with three other schools – Hamp Academy, Robert Blake Science College and Elmwood School - serving a social priority area.

-As a school we also manage the provision of childcare within the onsite Children’s Centre thus providing 0 – 7 education.
+As a school we also manage the provision of childcare within the onsite Children’s Centre Nursery thus providing 2 – 7 education.
 Whilst this is a challenging venture it provides us with the opportunity of building important relationships from the earliest stage in the educational partnership and facilitates smooth transition through pre-school and on into school.
-The concept of provision for 0 – 7 year olds meets many of the desired cohesive approaches, offering flexibility to parents, striving for quality education which is accessible to all.
+The concept of provision for 2 – 7 year olds meets many of the desired cohesive approaches, offering flexibility to parents, striving for quality education which is accessible to all.

 Pupils are drawn largely from the housing estate on which the campus is situated, on the southern edge of Bridgwater.
 Development of new housing adjoining the Hamp community continues and an increasing number of children from these areas also attend the school.

 Bridgwater is a rapidly expanding town, as a result of which pupil numbers have increased considerably during recent years.
 Consequently our school has also had to expand from 6 classes in 2012 to 10 classes in 2014 to accommodate increased pupil numbers.

 We currently have 260 children on roll with an additional 46 children in our LA Nursery where children attend morning and afternoon sessions with the option for parents to book additional sessions.
 The Children’s Centre Nursery accommodates over 85 Children, the majority of whom also attend morning and afternoon sessions.